Installing and Using the Library¶

 You can now run the example programs under ~/daqhats/examples and create your own programs.

-If you are using the Raspbian desktop interface, the DAQ HAT Manager utility will be available under the Accessories start menu.
+If you are using the Raspberry Pi OS desktop interface, the DAQ HAT Manager utility will be available under the Accessories start menu.
 This utility will allow you to list the detected DAQ HATs, update the EEPROM files if you change your board stack, and launch control applications for each DAQ HAT to perform simple operations.
 The code for these programs is in the daqhats/tools/applications directory.

 You may display a list of the detected boards at any time with the DAQ HAT Manager or the command: